hadamoi/3DMessageCard/README.md

 There was an issue that it didn't work on iPhone, so when you press the first button that appears, <br />
 you can distinguish between PC / MOBILE. <br />
-And if it's mobile, you can distinguish between IOS and Android environment within it.
+And if it's mobile, you can distinguish between IOS and Android environment within it. <br />
+This way, it works on any mobile device.

 #### ✔️ Things to remember
 ```